-We are highly dependent on David R. Guyer, M.D., our Chief Executive Officer, Samir C. Patel, M.D., our President, and Glenn P. Sblendorio, our Executive Vice President, Chief Operating Officer and Chief Financial Officer, as well as the other principal members of our management, scientific and clinical teams.
-Although we have entered into letter agreements with our executive officers, each of them may terminate their employment with us at any time.
+Notwithstanding the reduction in personnel, we remain highly dependent on David R. Guyer, M.D., our Chief Executive Officer, and Glenn P. Sblendorio, our President, as well as the other principal members of our management, scientific and clinical teams.
+In April 2017, we announced that, effective as of July 1, 2017, Dr. Guyer will transition to the newly created role of Executive Chairman and Mr. Sblendorio will become Chief Executive Officer and will continue in his role as President.
 We do not maintain "key person" insurance for any of our executives or other employees.

-Recruiting and retaining qualified scientific, clinical, manufacturing, quality assurance, quality control and sales and marketing personnel will also be critical to our success.
-The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
-Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain marketing approval of and commercialize products.
+Although we have entered into letter agreements with our executive officers, each of them and our non-executive employees may terminate their employment with us at any time.
+As a result, key employees that we expect to retain through specific dates to assist with transition activities may choose not to remain employees.
+In addition, we may experience difficulties in retaining key employees that we have identified for retention, given the change in prospects for our company as well as other challenges.
+The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our updated business strategy.
+Furthermore, replacing any such executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain marketing approval of and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms, if at all, given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
-If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.
+If we are unable to strategically attract or retain high quality personnel as we implement our new business plan, our ability to pursue our development strategy would be limited.